sethdford/sample-app/README.md

-# User Embedding Application
+# Financial Services Embedding Application

-This project contains source code and supporting files for a serverless application that uses AWS Bedrock to generate embeddings for user profiles and find similar users based on interests.
-You can deploy it with the SAM CLI.
+This project contains source code and supporting files for a serverless application that uses AWS Bedrock to generate embeddings for financial customer profiles, trading patterns, and behavioral analysis.
+Designed specifically for financial services companies like Schwab, Fidelity, JP Morgan, and Robinhood, this application enables sophisticated customer insights, personalized recommendations, and regulatory compliance monitoring.

 ## Project Structure